sakaal/admin_client_ansible/README.md

 deployment of administrative client systems.

-An administrative client system is service administrators' local node for the purpose of accessing service instance management networks from outside over the Internet.
+An administrative client system is service administrators' local node for the purpose of accessing service management networks from outside over the internet.
 For security reasons, administrative client systems are kept separate from general purpose personal computers.